tony-aw/broadcast/README.md

 Have you ever been bothered by any of the following while programming in ‘R’:

+- Receiving the “non-conformable arrays” error message in a simple array operation, when it intuitively should work?
+- Receiving the “cannot allocate vector of size…” error message because ‘R’ unnecessarily allocated too much memory in array operations?
-- `abind::abind()` being too slow, saying arrays are not conformable, and/or coercing recursive arrays to character arrays?
+- `abind::abind()` being too slow, or ruining the structure of recursive arrays?
 - that there is no built-in way to cast or pivot arrays?
-- Receiving the “non-conformable arrays” error message in a simple operation when it intuitively should work?
-- Receiving the “Error: cannot allocate vector of size” error message because ‘R’ unnecessarily allocates too much memory?
-- Trying to perform a simple operation on all possible combinations, only to find out you need nested loops and/or grid expansions to do something that should be *very* simple?
+- that certain ‘Numpy’ operations have no equivalent operation in ‘R’?

-If you answered “YES” to any of the above, ‘broadcast’ may very well be the ‘R’ - package for you.
+If you answered “YES” to any of the above, ‘broadcast’ may be the ‘R’ - package for you.